Handled Terra Cotta Cazuela - 9 Inches$19

 - Convenient handle

 - Size - 9 inches in diameter, not including handle

-Cazuelas, terra cotta dishes, have been used in Spain for literally thousands of years -- from the humblest home to the grandest manor house.
-This style is perfect for treating your guest to an individual portion of sizzling gambas al ajillo (garlic shrimp) or calamares -- anything which is best served lastingly hot.
+Cazuelas, terra cotta dishes, have been used in Spain for literally thousands of years, from the humblest home to the grandest manor house.
+This style is perfect for treating your guests to individual portions of sizzling gambas al ajillo (garlic shrimp) or calamares - anything which is best served lastingly hot.
 The long handle makes it easy to maneuver.